Montreuil tourism & sightseeing

 The town was also home to the British Forces in France during the First World War - hence the statue Field Marshall Sir Douglas Haig on horseback surrounded by fountains in the centre of the town.
 You will also notice other small statues and fountains adding to the pleasant ambience as you wander the streets.

-Easily accessed from the UK - France ferry ports, Montreuil is a highly recommended destination as a great place to unwind for a weekend away.
+France This Way comment: easily accessed from the UK to France ferry ports, Montreuil is a highly recommended destination as a great place to unwind for a weekend away.

 Be sure not to miss the fabulous seaside town of Le Touquet just a few kilometers away.